Eventual-Inc/Daft/docs/source/learn/user_guides/read-write.rst

     #   ...

 This is especially useful for reading things such as a folder of images or documents into Daft.
-A common pattern is to then download data from these files into your DataFrame as bytes, using the ``Expression.url.download()`` method.
+A common pattern is to then download data from these files into your DataFrame as bytes, using the :meth:`.url.download() <daft.expressions.expressions.ExpressionUrlNamespace.download>` method.

 From Memory